A guide to contested Wills and inheritance disputes

-If you are thinking about contesting a Will or have any other inheritance or trust dispute you’ll probably have lots of questions you want to ask us.
 We’ve put together the answers to some of the most common questions we’re asked by clients.
-If you can’t find the answer you want here, please get in touch with us on 0800 923 2080.
+If you can’t find the answer you want here, please get in touch with us, for free on 0800 923 2080.

-Q. Are there any time limits that will affect my claim?
+Are there any time limits that may affect my ability to contest a Will?

-A. If you’d like to find out whether a relative of yours has left a Will, you’ll need to get in touch with your local Probate Registry.
-Provided you have details of your relative’s name, last known address and when they died, you’ll then be able to search for their Will – and find out whether one has been entered.
-If there isn’t a Will, the Probate Registry can let you know if someone is trying to deal with your relative’s estate within the next six months.
-Find out more about the Probate Registry.
+If you’d like to find out whether a relative of yours has left a Will, you can now use the Probate Registry Online Search facility.
+Provided you have details of your relative’s name and when they died, you should be able to search for their Will, if it has been entered at the Probate Registry.
+If there isn’t a Will, the Probate Registry can also let you know if someone is trying to deal with your relative’s estate.

-A. This is a document that the court issues enabling someone to deal with the assets and belongings of the person who has died.
+Probate is a term used to describe the work undertaken to deal with a person’s estate.
+The Grant is a document that the Probate Registry Court issues enabling someone to deal with the assets and belongings of the person who has died.
 There can be one or more people named in the grant who can take charge of the assets.
 It gives them the right to collect the deceased’s money from banks and building societies, and to sell property and pay off debts.

 - Probate: this is granted to the executors named in the Will

 - Letters of Administration (with Will): this is granted when someone left a valid Will and then had to amend it, for instance, if the named executor has died

 - Letters of Administration: this is granted when someone did not leave a Will.

 How do I find out whether there’s been a Grant of Representation?